1907 Grand Prix season

 The 1907 Grand Prix season was the second Grand Prix racing season.
 It saw a blossoming of circuit events, with the shift from the inter-city races.
 The popularity of the inaugural French Grand Prix and Targa Florio saw those events held again.
 The new Kaiserpreis was the first major motor-race held in Germany.
 This year also saw a number of voiturette races as the number of specialist small-engine cars grew which gave close, exciting racing very popular with spectators.

-Felice Nazzaro, former chauffeur for Vincenzo Florio, was the pre-eminent driver of the year by winning the Targa Florio, Kaiserpreis and French Grand Prix in his FIAT.
-With Alessandro Cagno (Itala) and Ferdinando Minoia (Isotta-Fraschini) winning the Brescia races it signalled the rise of Italy as the leading motorsport nation over France, that had dominated during the first decade.
+Felice Nazzaro, former chauffeur for Vincenzo Florio, won the Targa Florio, Kaiserpreis, and French Grand Prix driving for FIAT.[1]
+Along with victories by Alessandro Cagno (Itala) and Ferdinando Minoia (Isotta-Fraschini) at the Brescia races, these results marked an increase in competitive success for Italian constructors over their French counterparts, who had won the majority of events in the preceding decade.

 This year also saw the opening of the first purpose-built racing circuit at Brooklands southwest of London, England on the estate of British entrepreneur Hugh F. Locke King.